OcelotBabou/Quartz/content/8-NPC/Siar'Morrin/Western/Mayor Camilla Thorne.md

 **Physical Description**

-- **Appearance**: Serenia Thorne presents a strong figure despite her age, her practical nature evident in her firm posture and robust build.
+- **Appearance**: Camilla Thorne presents a strong figure despite her age, her practical nature evident in her firm posture and robust build.
 Her hair, showing strands of silver, is typically tied back in a functional style that reflects her hands-on approach to leadership.
 Her face, lined with the wisdom of her years, carries a determined look that commands respect.
 - **Height**: 170 cm
 - **Weight**: 62 kg
 - **Distinguishing Features**: Signs of aging gracefully etched into her features, along with a silver brooch shaped like a leaf, gifted to her from an old elven friend from Silverleaf.